-In July 2018, we entered into a sponsored research agreement, or SRA, with MD Anderson to evaluate the benefits of adding Plinabulin to radiation therapy plus immune checkpoint antibodies.
-The study has demonstrated that the triple combination approach (Plinabulin + radiation + PD-1 antibody) has dramatic benefits in tumor reduction, increasing tumor dendritic cell maturation and increasing tumor T-cell infiltration.
-We plan to file an IND for the treatment of patients after progression on PD-1 or PD-L1 antibody therapies in various cancer types and expect to dose the first patient in a Phase 1/2 trial in the second half of 2020.
+In July 2018, we entered into a sponsored research agreement with MD Anderson to evaluate the benefits of adding Plinabulin to radiation therapy plus immune checkpoint antibodies.
+The study has demonstrated that the triple combination approach (Plinabulin+radiation+PD-1 antibody) has dramatic benefits in tumor reduction (100% tumor shrinkage), increasing tumor dendritic cell maturation and increasing tumor T-cell infiltration.
+The IND for the treatment of patients after progression on PD-1 or PD-L1 antibody therapies in seven different cancer types with Plinabulin+PD-1/PD-L1 antibodies+radiation have been approved by the FDA and MD Anderson's IRB, and we expect to dose the first patient in a Phase 1/2 trial during the second quarter of 2021.
 Given the high incidence of progression on PD-1/PD-L1 antibody therapies in the majority of cancers, we believe this novel triple combination approach will restore or enable the immune targeting of cancer in patients that have progressed on checkpoint-targeted therapy.